-- Discuss your plan for involving the targeted community and other stakeholders (such as neighborhood organizations, citizens groups, borrowers, and developers) in the planning and implementation of your project.
-Community involvement activities may occur throughout the planning, cleanup decision, or reuse planning phases. - Discuss how you will seek out and consider concerns that local residents may have with regard to health, safety, and community disruption potentially posed by the proposed cleanup activities. - Describe how you will ensure the proposed cleanup activities are conducted in a manner that is protective of sensitive populations and nearby residents. - Describe your plan for communicating the progress of your project to citizens.
-Also, describe how the identified communication plans are appropriate and effective for the targeted community(ies).
+- Discuss how you will seek out and consider concerns that local residents may have with regard to health, safety, and community disruption potentially posed by the proposed cleanup activities. - Describe how you will ensure the proposed cleanup activities are conducted in a manner that is protective of the sensitive populations and nearby residents identified earlier. - Describe your plan for communicating the progress of your project to community members.
+Also, describe how the identified communication plans are appropriate and effective for the community(ies) in the target area(s).